-Divorce can be complicated and potentially expensive, but the stakes are even higher in high net worth divorces.
+Divorce can be complicated and potentially expensive, but the stakes are even higher in high-net-worth divorces.
 Unless you and your spouse signed a prenuptial agreement prior to the marriage, or a postnuptial agreement afterward, you could lose a large share of what you are entitled to if you do not have skilled representation at your side.
 Those who have worked hard to acquire wealth have more at risk than others.
-High-net-worth individuals need an attorney with experience handling these types of cases to reduce their risk and ensure that the end result is a full and fair asset distribution.
+High-net-worth individuals need an attorney with experience handling these types of cases to reduce their risk and ensure that the end result is full and fair asset distribution.
 Our culture of excellence at the McConnell Family Law Group demands that we deliver exceptional work and client service in the most efficient manner possible.

 How to Best Protect Your Assets in a High Net Worth Divorce

 - Hire the right lawyer.
 It is imperative that you retain a lawyer who is capable of helping you to think clearly and strategically as you prepare to overcome one of the most challenging experiences in one’s life: the breakdown of a marriage.
 Your lawyer must also be well suited to guide you through the legal and financial minefields of divorce to ensure that your future will be one that is bright, and financially secure.
 Decisions in the context of divorce are significant; the consequences of which may prove to be life-long.
 As such, while considering who to retain, choose wisely.